-Have you always wanted to go on an insider’s trip to mezcal country, where you get to hang out with mezcaleros and their families while seeing the process from agave field to bottle?
+Have you always wanted to go on an insider’s tour to mezcal country, where you get to hang out with mezcaleros and their families while seeing the process from agave field to bottle?

 Join us on a one of a kind adventure to Durango’s mezcal country.
 The 5 day trip offers exclusive opportunities to visit 5 mezcal producers across this emerging mezcal region in an intimate group.
 We will enjoy Durango’s dramatic landscapes as we sip from the personal collections of the mezcaleros alongside regional snacks and cuisine.